 M1 Drogheda Chamber Skillnet use of the Trainee Profile Form

 M1 Drogheda Chamber Skillnet is a Data Processor for this information.
-The Trainee Profile Form is used by Skillnet Ireland and M1 Drogheda Chamber Skillnet (the “Learning Network”) to collect information relating to participants on training programmes partially or fully-funded by Skillnet Ireland from the National Training Fund through the Department of Education and Skills (DES).
-Skillnet Ireland is mandated by the DES to monitor and evaluate training programmes and to ensure that funds are being used appropriately.
+The Trainee Profile Form is used by Skillnet Ireland and M1 Drogheda Chamber Skillnet (the “Learning Network”) to collect information relating to participants on training programmes partially or fully-funded by Skillnet Ireland from the National Training Fund through the Department of Further and Higher Education, Research, Innovation and Science (DFHRIS).
+Skillnet Ireland is mandated by the DFHRIS to monitor and evaluate training programmes and to ensure that funds are being used appropriately.